WeberNick/vector-space-retrieval/README.md

 ## Project Structure

 ### data/
  All data files required for the system are stored here.
+We used the medical dataset [nfcorpus](http://www.cl.uni-heidelberg.de/statnlpgroup/nfcorpus/) from the Statistical NLP Group of the University of Heidelberg (a detailed description of the dataset can be found in [data/README.md](/data/README.md)).
 By default, the system will search here for the required data files.
 Optionally, you can provide your own file paths as command line argument (for more details see [Command Line Arguments](#command-line-arguments)). __Note__: For queries, it is not possible to provide a custom path for each query type (_all_, _nontopictitles_, _titles_, and so on...) but you can provide a path to the directory where all the query files are stored.
 It is __IMPORTANT__ to keep the same naming conventions otherwise the query files can not be found (The convention is: `q-[Query Type].queries`).
- * __NICO DESCRIBE THIS OR REFER TO README IN DATA__
- * dev/raw:
- * test/raw:
- * train/raw:
- * collection\_test.docs:
- * collection\_test\_mwe.docs:
- * d-collection.docs:
- * q-all.queries:
- * q-nontopictitles.queries:
- * q-titles.queries:
- * q-viddesc.queries:
- * q-vidtitles.queries:
- * s-3.qrel:
- * stopwords.large:
+Possible Query Types are `{'all', 'nontopictitles', 'titles', 'viddesc', 'vidtitles'}`.

 ### docs/
 (__ALEX DESCRIBE THIS__)